 In this portion of the lab, you will actually build a comet out of household materials.
-These include water, ammonia, potting soil, and dry ice (CO2 ice).
+These include water, ammonia, potting soil, and dry ice (CO_2 ice).
 Be sure to distribute the work evenly among all members of your group.
-Follow these directions:
+Follow these directions: (10 points)

-- 1. Put the ziplock bag in your bucket. - 2.
-Place 1 cup of water in the bucket. - 3.
-Add 2 spoonfuls of sand, mix well.
-(NOTE: Do not stir so hard that you rip the bag!!) - 4.
+- 1. Use a freezer bag to line the bottom of your bucket. - 2.
+Place a little less than 1 cup of water (this is a little less than 1/2 of a "Solo" cup!) in the bag/bucket. - 3.
+Add 2 spoonfuls of sand, stirring well.
+(NOTE: Do not stir so hard that you rip the freezer bag lining!!) - 4.
 Add a dash of ammonia. - 5.
 Add a dash of organic material (potting soil).
 Stir until well-mixed. - 6.
-The TA will place a block or chunk of dry ice inside a towel and crush the block with the mallet. - 7.
-Add 1 cup of crushed dry ice to the bucket, while stirring vigorously.
-(NOTE: Do not stir so hard that you rip the bag!!) - 8.
+Your TA will place a block or chunk of dry ice inside a towel and crush the block with the mallet and give you some crushed dry ice. - 7.
+Add about 1 cup of crushed dry ice to the bucket, while stirring vigorously.
+(NOTE: Do not stir so hard that you rip the freezer bag!!) - 8.
 Continue stirring until mixture is almost frozen. - 9.
-Lift the comet out of the bucket using the plastic liner and shape it for a few seconds as if you were building a snowball. - 10.
-Add water slowly, and as needed, to get the mixture frozen into a ball. - 11.
+Lift the comet out of the bucket using the plastic liner and shape it for a few seconds as if you were building a snowball (use gloves!). - 10.
+Add 1/2 cup water and wait until mixture is frozen. - 11.
 Unwrap the comet once it is frozen enough to hold its shape.

-17.4.2 Comets and Light
+16.8.1 Comets and Light

-Observe the comet as it is sitting on a desk.
-Make note of some of its physical characteristics, for example: (5 points)
+1. Observe the comet as it is sitting on a desk.
+Make some notes about its physical characteristics, for example: shape, color, smell (5 points):